APO Investor Alert: APOLLO GLOBAL MANAGEMENT, INC. Securities Fraud Lawsuit - Investors With Losses May Seek to Lead the Class Action After Allegedly Caused Investor Losses: Levi & Korsinsky

-NEW YORK, March 30, 2026 (GLOBE NEWSWIRE) -- Institutional investors holding positions in Apollo Global Management, Inc. (NYSE: APO) during the period May 10, 2021 through February 21, 2026 may wish to evaluate lead plaintiff opportunities in a pending securities class action.
+NEW YORK, April 06, 2026 (GLOBE NEWSWIRE) -- Institutional investors holding positions in Apollo Global Management, Inc. (NYSE: APO) during the period May 10, 2021 through February 21, 2026 may wish to evaluate lead plaintiff opportunities in a pending securities class action.
 Request an institutional investor loss assessment.
-You may also contact Joseph E. Levi, Esq. at jlevi@levikorsinsky.com or (212) 363-7500.
+You may also contact Joseph E. Levi, Esq. at jlevi@levikorsinsky.com or call (212) 363-7500.

 APO shares declined approximately $5.99 per share following corrective disclosures revealing that senior leadership allegedly maintained undisclosed business communications with Jeffrey Epstein throughout the 2010s.
 The Court has set May 1, 2026 as the deadline to apply for lead plaintiff appointment.